Orcolom/tomium/README.md

 Because of the nature of this project and the need for call to native code, 0 allocation became impossible.
 We pre-allocate as much as possible and use classes only for objects that should exist for the whole application lifetime.

-Every time we have possible allocation it is wrapped its own re-used Profiler Marker
+Every time we have possible allocation that is unavoidable we've wrapped it in its own re-used Profiler Marker

 ```cs
 using (ProfilerUtils.AllocScope.Auto())